 When I stayed in Shanghai, I was fascinated by the concentration of cool civil engineering projects and large industrial facilities.
 I wanted to check as many of these as possible, and an easy way to get going was to start with the Huangpu River.
 It passes through the city center, and on average, it is 400 meters (1,312 feet) wide.
 This means that to connect the shores requires a special effort, whether it is done by tunnels or bridges.
-But since the bridges are more visually compelling, that's where I started:
+As the bridges are more visually compelling, that's where I started.

 Keeping the direction, the next one is the Xupu Bridge (1997).

 Leaving Huangpu River, further south is another bridge worth visiting: the 32.5 km / 20.2 mi (!) long Donghai Bridge.

 It connects Shanghai with the Yangshan Deep-Water Port, another astonishing sight:

 Speaking of engineering to be found in Shanghai, it can't go without mentioning the super tall skyscrapers in its downtown.

 The tallest, the Shanghai Tower, includes many compelling sustainable solutions, too.
 For example, it is equipped with a double-layered insulating glass façade, its roof captures rainwater for internal use, and just under the roof are 200 vertical-axis wind turbines to help with the tower's power consumption.